Our Program

 -

-student and faculty cohorts (all dyads within the program at a given time) with educational content focused on career development, research training, and scientific culture; dyad development plans will focus on developing pathways, creating communities and reducing barriers for diverse clinician scientists in rehabilitation research;
+student and faculty cohorts (all dyads within the program at a given time) with educational content focused on career development, research training, and scientific culture; dyad development plans will focus on developing pathways, creating communities and training and supporting future clinician scientists in rehabilitation research

 -

-student and faculty dyads with dyad development plans tailored to address the career development and research training needs of the dyad; dyad development plans will focus on developing pathways for diverse clinician scientists in rehabilitation research;
+student and faculty dyads with dyad development plans tailored to address the career development and research training needs of the dyad; dyad development plans will focus on developing pathways for future clinician scientists in rehabilitation research

 -

-student and faculty pods (more than one dyad) with educational content delivered through quarterly webinars and reflective discussions; webinars and discussions will address best practices and tailored strategies for creating communities and reducing barriers for diverse clinician scientists in rehabilitation research;
+student and faculty pods (more than one dyad) with educational content delivered through quarterly webinars and reflective discussions; webinars and discussions will address best practices and tailored strategies for creating communities and providing training and support for future clinician scientists in rehabilitation research

 SUSTAIN: